technqvi/TimeSeriesML-FinMarket/README.md

 # About
-This project is about how to build time-series machine leaning to predict asset price(ETF-Fund,Stock, Crypto) and its technical indicators(Moving-Average,MACD,RSI).
-There are 2 parts such as Main-Section and Additional-Section , we focus on the former.
+This project is about how to build time-series model to predict asset price(ETF-Fund,Stock, Crypto) and its technical indicators(Moving-Average,MACD,RSI).
+There are 3 parts such as Main Project  ,Main-Section and Additional-Section , we focus on the former.

 ## Main Project